 "It's the capital of Kansas, honey," Cleo confirmed patiently.
 Then, curious, she asked, "Where did you think it was?"

 "Yeah, well, it's spelled like the ice cream store," Dixie said around a mouthful of Frito pie.
+Cleo shot a disgusted glance her way.
+Dixie swallowed her food before continuing.
 "Maybe he's just a goth kid and Dracula and Alucard were already taken."

 "Wasn't Brom the bad guy in the movie?"
 Dixie asked.

 "More than Ichabod himself?"
-Cleo said.
-"The man was trying to marry a girl for her money."
+Cleo asked.
+"The man was trying to marry the girl for her money."

 "You wouldn't name yourself after the dickhead in the movie though, would you?"

-"Okay, hold up," Dixie said, chuckling at this turn in the conversation and waving her hands in a "stop, stop, stop" gesture.
-"We're gettin' away from the important thing here.
+"Okay, hold up," Dixie said, chuckling at this turn in the conversation and waving her hands in front of her to halt this line of thinking.
+"We're forgettin' the important thing here.

 "Keep looking then," Cleo said.
 She took another bite of her burger.